tangowithcode/tango_with_django_2/manuscript/chapter15-rango-exercises.md

 #Making Rango Tango Exercises {#chapter-ex}
 So far, we have added in several key pieces of functionality to Rango.
-We've been building the app up in a manner that hopefully gets you familiar with using the Django framework and to learn how to construct the various parts of a web application.
+We've been building the app up in a manner that hopefully gets you familiar with using the Django framework and to learn how to construct the various parts of a modern web application.

 However, Rango at the moment is not very cohesive or interactive.
 In this chapter, we challenge you to improve the app and its user experience further by bringing together some of the functionality we have implemented along with some new features.
 To make Rango more coherent, integrated and interactive, let's look at implementing the following functionality.